 At the core of Dash's Treasury spending is a long-standing relationship with Dash Core Group Inc, which has been a recipient of Treasury funds since the beginning.
-The master node collective has effectively delegated a large part of their decision-making power to Dash Core Group, a conventionally run corporation with quite a few employees.
+The master node collective has effectively delegated a large part of their decisionmaking power to Dash Core Group, a conventionally run corporation with quite a few employees.
 Dash Core Group has autonomy to develop the project's core software, and change the network's consensus rules, in whatever way they perceive as best.
-The PoW miners and master nodes always go along with these decisions by updating their software, so far at least.

 The master nodes indirectly control DCG through control of its funding, and they have always had the power to withdraw this.
 In 2018 a legal entity was created through which the Dash master node DAO could legally own and control DCG, and some mechanisms were put in place whereby the DAO could steer DCG.